dbelfiori/dbelfiori.github.io/_posts/2024-03-28-create-a-success-page-on-form-submission.md

 ---
 layout: post
-title: Create a Success Page on form submit
+title: Create a Success Page on Form Submission
 description: Keep the user on the same page after submitting a form using RequestParameter()...
 date: 2024-03-28 15:01:35 +0300
 image: '/images/p_03.jpg'